 Airbnb, the world’s leading travel brand, uses two types of marketing strategies like no other.

-What makes Airbnb’s marketing strategy remarkable
+What makes Airbnb’s marketing strategy remarkable?

-Airbnb has a long history of hosting events—some with thousands of attendees—as part of its experiential marketing strategy.
+Airbnb has a long history of hosting events—some with thousands of attendees—as part of their experiential marketing strategy.
 But what’s interesting is how intensely it focuses on social media marketing strategy and, specifically, how it translates in-person experiences to online ones.

 Why does Airbnb’s strategy work?